mstniy/computed.dart/packages/computed/README.md

 Stream<List<int>> items;
 ```

-Assume for the sake of example that your business logic requires you to filter the items in the second stream by the threshold specified by the first stream, and save the results to a database.
+Assume for the sake of example that you want to implement some logic requiring you to filter the items in the second stream by the threshold specified by the first stream, and save the results to a database.

 Here is how you might approach this problem using an imperative approach.